 However, deep inside, she longs for companionship, likely from being an only child until she was 15.
 Those who have gotten close enough to her have seen that she can also be kind, caring, and even somewhat playful at times.
 She can also be very protective of the few she calls her friends.

 Physical Appearance: Aeschild is around 5’4", with a fair complexion with a large amount of freckles on her face, blue eyes, waist-length red-gold hair that is usually tied into two long braids, and an athletic build.

-Aside from formal occasions, Aeschild almost always wears dark green tights and a long dark green tunic, with a leather vest and a short, dark red cloak.
+Aside from formal occasions, Aeschild almost always wears dark green tights and a sleeveless long dark green tunic, leather gauntlets, and a short, dark red cloak.

 Backstories: Eric was born to Oswulf and Catharine Pencot, and led the life usually expected of a prince; touring the kingdom, participating in royal events, etc. However, his life was turned upside down one morning, when his father returned alone and badly injured from a tour of the islands around Dravalong.
 The king informed the two about the pirate raid, and delivered the dreadful news that their mother did not survive the attack.
 He and his older brother Alric were both devastated, with Eric taking it the hardest.
 It took over a year for Eric to make a public appearance afterwards, and even when he finally left the castle, he was often wistful and silent, far from his usual upbeat attitude.
 His brother started to believe that he would never be the same…